alexsaunderswps/User-Guides/web_portal_video_creation_guide.md

 16. **Chose video file and upload**
     - Once you have saved the new video information you will be shown an **"Upload Video"** page
-    - If your video is not ready for upload you may leave this page and finish by editing your video at a later date -*Follow upload steps found in the **Edit Video** section below, step #20*
+    - If your video is not ready for upload you may leave this page and finish by editing your video at a later date
+    - *Follow upload steps found in the **Edit Video** section below, step #20*
     - Click the **"Choose File"** button to open a file picker window
     - Navigate to the video file you wish to associate with the information entered in steps 4 through 15 above
     - Select the video and click the **"Open"** button in the file picker
+    - *Videos must be in either **.mp4** or **.mov** format for uploading to the WildXR system*
     - The file name of your video should now be shown next to the **"Choose File"** button
-    - Click the **"Upload"** button to begin the upload of your video file -*Upload speed will depend on the speed of your internet connection and will be longer for larger video sizes* -*Do not navigate away from this page during video upload*
+    - Click the **"Upload"** button to begin the upload of your video file
+    - *Upload speed will depend on the speed of your internet connection and will be longer for larger video sizes*
+    - ⚠️ *Do not navigate away from this page during video upload* ⚠️
+    - ⚠️ *Navigating away from this page during video upload will stop the upload process* ⚠️

 17. **Video encoding**
     - Once the video file upload is complete the **"Upload Video"** button will change to an **"Encode Video"** button